 The interface has a lot of other snazzy features, like customizable live data dashboards, data saving, and the ability to print and export vehicle data.

 Honestly, it blows most competing apps clean out of the water.

-The Bluedriver Bluetooth Professional OBDII Scan Tool does everything you’d expect an OBDII scanner to do.
+The Bluedriver Bluetooth Professional OBDII Scan Tool for iPhone iPad Android does everything you’d expect an OBDII scanner at this price range to do.

 - pull live data,